-Last updated to ensure up-to-date information: November 2018
+Last updated to ensure up-to-date information: April 2021

 First & Foremost, Forget about “Paris of South America”

 French, Spanish, and mainly Italian immigrants flooded Buenos Aires at the beginning of the 20th Century and there is no denying the impact all of this had on the local culture.

 This is what I love and hate about this city.
 But isn’t that contradiction in feelings perfect for a city full of contrasts?

 So my advice to anyone planning a visit to Buenos Aires, let go of any expectations and you’ll be open to love Buenos Aires exactly for what it is.

-Read More: The Perfect Buenos Aires Itinerary
+- The Ideal 3 Days in Buenos Aires Itinerary

-Language: Argentine Spanish
+Speak the Language: Argentine Spanish

 Like most of South America, Spanish is the mother tongue here.
 But unlike most of South America, locals of Buenos Aires speak with a unique accent and vocabulary to the rest of the continent.

 The “ll” and “y” is pronounced with a “sh” sound.
 Calle becomes cashe, pollo sounds like posho.
 Buenos Aires is also home to its own slang, called Lunfardo.

-How to Get to Buenos Aires
+How to get into Buenos Aires from Ezeiza International Airport

 Manuel Tienda Leon

 Manuel Tienda Leon is a trusty classic.
 You can get your ticket for their bus from their booth located just after you exit customs.
 They have two stops: their station in Puerto Madero and the Aeroparque airport.

-Remis: For a taxi, book one of the remis services you’ll see just as you leave customs.
+- Remis | For a taxi, book one of the remis services you’ll see just as you leave customs.
 After customs but before you’re out in the public area there’s a tiny room with booths offering taxi services.
 Prices differ on what area of the city you’re going to.
 You can pay with a credit card.

-Taxi Ezeiza: After you leave customs and pass the remis desks, there is a large desk for Taxi Ezeiza.
-Prices will be set depending on where you’re going, and average around $1000 pesos at the moment.
+- Taxi Ezeiza | After you leave customs and pass the remis desks, there is a large desk for Taxi Ezeiza.
+Prices will be set depending on where you’re going, and average around $1140 pesos at the moment.
 They also accept credit cards.